usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-3/Sprint-3/Running a Successful Evaluation.md

 In short, evaluation criteria are not a formality; they are a strategic tool for ensuring that the selected solution and vendor are best positioned to deliver on the government’s objectives under real-world conditions.

 ---
-### III.
-Selecting Appropriate Evaluation Criteria
+## III.
+Selecting appropriate evaluation criteria

 Selecting the right evaluation criteria is both a technical and strategic task.
 It requires balancing regulatory compliance, mission needs, and market realities while supporting a fair and defensible acquisition outcome.
 The following best practices can guide that process: